Research Opportunities for Students

 Research grants awarded to individual professors

 The Faculty & Undergraduate Student Research Collaboration Program is sponsored by the University of Wisconsin Oshkosh.
-A student prepares a research proposal with a faculty advisor (usually due in February); if the proposal is selected, the student is awarded a salary of $2500 which can be used full time for 8 weeks in the summer or for 10 hours a week during the academic year. $500 is provided for supplies and equipment.
-Applications are available on the website of the Office of Grants and Faculty Development.
+A student prepares a research proposal with a faculty advisor (usually due in February); if the proposal is selected, the student is awarded a salary of $3000 which can be used full time for 8 weeks in the summer or for 10 hours a week during the academic year. $500 is provided for supplies and equipment.
+Applications are available on the website of the Office of Scholarly and Creative Activities.

 The Ronald McNair Post-Baccalaureate Achievement Program supports students who wish to pursue a PhD, and who are from a group currently underrepresented in graduate programs such as African-American, Latino, Native American, first generation (neither parent graduated from college), and low income students.
 More information is available from the UW Oshkosh McNair Scholars website.

 Some professors in the department have research grants which include money to pay student researchers.
 This avenue may require a student to be patient and find a back-up job because notification of an award may not be until April or May.